 8K video playback for PC Based Headsets

-For playback of 8K footage on PC Based VR Headsets please read the article below
+For playback of 8K footage on PC Based VR Headsets or Oculus Quest please read the articles below

 8K tiled Streaming for Mobile VR Headsets

 Tiled streaming in any shape or form is undoubtedly the way forward in the coming years to push resolution beyond the 5.7K mark for mobile devices and make high resolution (live) streams available.
 Of course, we will first have to wait for mainstream VR hardware capable of displaying 8K to arrive but we know both the Khronos Group, Fraunhofer Institute, and numerous start-ups like Tiledmedia and Visbit are working on tiled streaming so we will see what will be the dominant technology when the time comes.
 The biggest bottleneck at the moment is still the (post-)production pipeline.
 Luckily our camera issues are a thing from the past with the availability of cameras like the impressive Insta360 Titan.